progpjs/progpjs/README.md

 ## Why I created ProgpJS ?

 In his first version ProgpJS was a simple javascript engine allowing to configure a big application.
 It's why ProgpJS means "PROGrammable Pipeline with JavaScript".
-After this project I worked on a very fast HTTP server, it's why I do evolve ProgpJS and add him this very fast http server.
+After this project I worked on a project requiring a very fast HTTP server, it's why I do evolve ProgpJS and add him this very fast http server.
 It's using a hacked version of FastHTTP internally, which was the faster http server for years.
 This hacked version allows mixing Go and Javascript code, and allows smooth restart: loading a new version of your application without stopping the current requests.